shital2904/OIBSIP/JavaDev-Task4-OnlineExaminationSystem/README.md

-Task 1 – Online Reservation System  this is my readme content but want it like online examination# 📝 Online Examination System - Java Swing
+## Online Examination System - Java Swing

 A desktop-based Online Examination System built using **Java Swing**.
 The application provides a simple platform for students to create an account, log in, update their profile, select an examination subject, answer multiple-choice questions, and view their final examination results.